Hallelujah78/crossword-app/NOTES.md

   - when saved, the state should be reset
   - we use a local storage key called `edit` to hold work in progress
     - when saved, the `edit` local storage is emptied
-  - when saved, the user provides a name for their puzzle and it gets stroed in local storage in a `puzzles` object under the name the user provides
+  - when saved, the user provides a name for their puzzle and it gets stored in local storage in a `puzzles` object under the name the user provides
 - when the app initializes, we retrieve the puzzles from local storage and provide them in a select input so they can load them up in the solver
 - use something like reacttour to add tips/hints to the user on how to interact with the app
+- in the editor - we currently get an alert error if we edit the grid, generate clues and then hit the AI Generate Clues! button.
+This is because we are returning dummy data from our serverless function and this response is based on an unedited grid.
+This means clue lengths may be different or the number of clues may be different and so we get an error: nothing to worry about!

 ## Issue 12/6/24